dchote/gopicamera/README.md

 # gopicamera
-RaspberryPi camera streamer (that actually builds and works)

-Im tired of finding packages that fail to build because libraries keep changing.
-Instead of trying to make the other projects work I figured it would be faster to just write one from scratch.

-Sorry about that...
+RaspberryPi camera streamer with VueJS frontend and automatic discovery of all the other cameras running on the local network.